warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 Use the dropdown to change to the "left_motor" and replace the "0" with a "0 x 0" block from the "math" tab, change the "0" to "-1".
 Now copy the entire "set to" block and place it under the original "set to" block.
 Use the dropdown to change to the "right_motor".
 (Because the rawPitch value is the angle that the controller microbit is sending when tilted forwards the angle is negative.
-So we multiply by -1 changing the number to posative makeing the Bitbot go forwards.)
+So we multiply by -1 changing the number to positive makeing the Bitbot go forwards.)

 ```block
 let right_motor = 0